Mon - Sun: 24 hours.

 * Any details submitted will only be used to deal with your request as explained in our privacy policy.

 To find out how long you have to claim compensation for an accident at work, please read on.
-Alternatively, feel free to call our team on 0800 6524 881 for more information.
+Alternatively, you can call our team on 0800 6524 881 for more information.

 What Is The Time Limit For Filing An Accident At Work Claim?